adi1090x/polybar-themes/README.md

 ![logo](https://raw.githubusercontent.com/adi1090x/polybar-themes/master/previews/Preview_9.png) <br />

 ## // Polybar-10 || DE/DISTRO Panels
 In this set of polybar themes, I've created something different this time.
-I've made panels of various *Desktop Environments* or just days *Distros*.
+I've made panels of various *Desktop Environments* or just say *Distros*.
 These may not look exactly same, but sure... give you such feeling.
 Each panel is configured with same style for rofi (menu, powermenu, style) as panel.<br />

 **How To Use** : Put all files in *'/home/$USER/.config/polybar/'* and execute *'launch.sh'* to start the polybar or add this script to your WM startup file. <br />
 Also make the scripts ***Executable*** & *Do Not Delete* the folder ***panel, scripts, wallpaper***.
 You need *rofi (for menus)* & *feh (To set wallpaper)* for these panels to work.